C-memory-object-model-study-group/c-mom-sg/notes/cmom-0009-2021-06-14-clarifying-uninitialised-reads-v8.md

-Current standard: reads from uninitialised variables are UB unless the address of the variable is taken.
+Current standard: reads from uninitialised variables are UB unless the address of the variable is taken, with indeterminate value.

 Current compiler behaviour: